leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: conjunctivitis-treatment_conservative-cornearefractive
 - What is the conservative treatment of conjunctivitis?
+- How can I prevent my conjunctivitis from spreading to my family
+- I have conjunctivitis, when can I go back to work
 - Can I get rid of conjunctivitis without medicine or surgery?
 - How can I stop spreading conjunctivitis to people?
 - How can I avoid spreading conjunctivitis to others?